shendude/playlist-preserver/README.md

 Now no longer will you have to accept 47 track long 50-track playlists!
 With playlist-preserver you will be able to clearly see what songs were added or removed, in addition to keeping track of copyright takedowns!
 Give the middle finger to the man!

 # What it Does
 This app allows you to save a playlist on your computer as raw text.
-This becomes the file from which all changes are tracked.
+This text doc. becomes the file from which all changes are tracked.
 Resubmitting this file highlights all changes made to the playlist since the file was created.

 -When the user adds or removes songs via his soundcloud account, changes are shown in the app highlighted blue.